ErnieSumoso/slack-chatbot/README.md

   </a>

   <h3 align="center">Slack Bot</h3>
-    This is our private repository for the development of a Slack Chatbot, designed primarily to detect and echo user queries within our Slack workspace.
+    This is a repository for the development of a Slack Chatbot, designed primarily to detect and echo user queries within a Slack workspace.
   <p align="center">
     <br />
     <a href="https://github.com/github_username/repo_name/issues/new?labels=bug&template=bug-report---.md">Report Issue</a>